UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

 We can do so by clicking the `+` button in the toolbar.

-By default it will add a code type cell to the notebook but what if we want a text cell?
+By default, it will add a code type cell to the notebook, but what if we want a text cell?

-All we have to do is click on `markdown` in the toolbar and it will change to a text cell.
+All we have to do is click on `markdown` in the toolbar, and it will change to a text cell.

 ---